 - Keyword Idea Generation- Great for coming up with ideas and finding more easy to rank for keywords

 - KQI- This is a ‘Keyword Quality Index’ that helps you determine overall how worthwhile a particular keyword is in going for

 - QSR- This is your exact competition for a particular search term and the most important metric to consider

 - Monthly searches- How many people are searching the keyword on average each month

 - SEO Power- Based on a number of factors determines how likely it is you will rank in the search engines with a particular keyword

 - Much More- There are many more awesome features within Jaxxy but to keep this article brief and to the point I won’t elaborate any further

 These metrics are not only important, but also critical to anyone looking to leverage low competition keywords to get rankings.
 In particular QSR is the most important, followed by monthly searches.
-You can read my full Jaaxy review here.
+You can access Jaaxy here.

 The biggest thing that sets Jaxxy apart from the alternatives is it’s level of accuracy and easy to use interface.
 A lot of keyword research tools charge people for generic data pulled from Google Adwords, which you can do yourself for free.